-This pin connects a parallel-resonant crystal, ceramic resonator, LC, or RC network to the on-chip oscillator input.
-An external single-phase clock to the on-chip oscillator input is also an option.
+This pin connects a parallel-resonant crystal, ceramic resonator, LC, or RC network or an external single-phase clock to the on-chip oscillator input.

 XTAL2 Crystal 2 (Time-Based Output)

 This pin connects a parallel-resonant crystal, ceramic resonant, LC, or RC network to the on-chip oscillator output.